Amazon’s healthcare ambitions have a new target: your home

 Amazon has big healthcare ambitions.
 On Tuesday, the company announced a series of updates and products that reveal more about how it envisions its place in helping you manage your health at home.
-Like its signature marketplace, Amazon is trying to establish its home products as indispensable.
-The main way it’s doing that is by providing services that are integral to your everyday health routines.
+Like its signature marketplace, Amazon is trying to establish its health-related offerings as indispensable.
+The main way it’s doing that is by providing services that are integral to your everyday healthcare routines.

 The company made three major announcements in this regard: an update to its Halo wearable, a new subscription service for independent seniors, and a roaming home robot with similar monitoring capabilities for aging adults.